-Guidelines at a Glance
+All Design Guidelines at a Glance

-The University District Neighborhood Design Guidelines work together with the City Council adopted Seattle Design Guidelines (also called the Citywide Design Guidelines), which remain applicable on all projects subject to Design Review.
+The University District Neighborhood Design Guidelines work together with the Seattle Design Guidelines, which remain applicable on all projects subject to Design Review.
 See SMC 23.41.004 for information on Design Review thresholds.

-Below is a list of the Citywide Guidelines, and the column to the right indicates if these Neighborhood Design Guidelines provide supplemental guidance for that topic; a "YES" means both Citywide and Neighborhood Guidelines are applicable; a "NO" means only Citywide Guidelines apply.
+Below is a list of the 11 Seattle Design Guidelines.
+The column to the right indicates if these Neighborhood Design Guidelines provide supplemental guidance for that topic.
+A "YES" means both Seattle Design Guidelines and Neighborhood Design Guidelines are applicable; a "NO" means only the Seattle Design Guidelines apply.